sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/01 Reflection.md

 "Ah, I thought you might be up here."

 You turned your head.
-The now familiar deep, well-spoken voice of Prince Sidon had come from your left, as he climbed the steps to meet you once more.
+The now familiar deep, well-spoken voice of Prince Sidon had come from your left, as he approached you once more.
 "I noticed that the hero who freed the Divine Beast Vah Ruta from the Calamity was nowhere to be seen.
 Is everything alright, Hylian?"

 Your eyes flickered up to his.
 "Link had to keep moving, sadly.
 A hero's work is never finished."

 "Had you not told me that he..."
 A pause, punctuated by confusion on his features.
-Then it softened.
+Then his expression softened.
 "Ah...
 I see."

 You sat up as he lowered himself to sit nearby.
 Even now his form towered above yours.
 A part of you felt it rather impressive.
 "Won't the city miss you if you're up here, Prince?"